niallam22/llm-twin/tasks.md

 [x] Task 2.2.6 (Option B): Implement an async bulk_insert(instances) method/function.
 It should take a list of Pydantic model instances, construct an efficient SQL INSERT statement for multiple rows (using VALUES (...), (...) or COPY if applicable via the driver), and execute it using supabase_client.py.

 AC: Calling ArticleDocument.bulk_insert([article1, article2]) efficiently inserts multiple article records into the Supabase articles table in a single operation.

-[ ] Task 2.2.7 (Option A - ORM): Alternative to 2.2.1-2.2.6.
-Define SQLAlchemy models in src/core/db/sql_models.py corresponding to the Postgres tables (User, Article, Post, Repository).

-AC: SQLAlchemy model classes mapping to the database tables exist.

-[ ] Task 2.2.8 (Option A): Refactor src/core/db/documents.py to use the SQLAlchemy models.
-Adapt Pydantic models if needed or use them primarily for API boundaries.
-Update save, find_one, get_or_create, bulk_insert methods to use SQLAlchemy async session operations (session.add, session.execute(select(...)), session.merge, session.add_all, session.commit).

-AC: Methods in documents.py correctly interact with the database via the SQLAlchemy ORM async session.
-UserDocument.get_or_create uses the ORM's capabilities.

 [x] Task 2.3.1: Update the save_documents method in src/data_crawling/crawlers/base.py.
 Replace the self.model.bulk_insert(documents) call with the equivalent refactored bulk insert method from documents.py (ensure it's called with await).